 In response to a PRACH transmission, a UE attempts to detect a DCI format 1_0 with a CRC scrambled by a corresponding RA-RNTI during a window controlled by higher layers [11, TS 38.321].
-The window starts at the first symbol of the earliest control resource set the UE is configured for Type1-PDCCH common search space, as defined in Subclause 10.1, that is at least symbols after the last symbol of the preamble sequence transmission, where  is defined in [10, TS 38.133] and is the subcarrier spacing configuration for Type1-PDCCH common search space.
+The window starts at the first symbol of the earliest control resource set the UE is configured for Type1-PDCCH common search space, as defined in Subclause 10.1, that is at least symbols after the last symbol of the RACH occasion corresponding to the PRACH transmission, where  is defined in [10, TS 38.133] and is the subcarrier spacing configuration for Type1-PDCCH common search space.
 The length of the window in number of slots, based on the subcarrier spacing for Type1-PDCCH common search space as defined in Subclause 10.1, is provided by higher layer parameter ra-ResponseWindow.